While Japan is usually the overwork capital of the world, the New Year’s holidays here do offer chance for everyone to just relax.

-Osechi Ryori (お節料理) is actually comprised of many foods, all under the general blanket term of “traditional Japanese New Year foods” that come in square, usually lacquerware, boxes.
+Osechi ryori is comprised of many foods, all under the general blanket term of “traditional Japanese New Year foods” that come in square, usually lacquerware, boxes.
 Some families make their own osechi while others dish out exorbitant amounts of money for them.
-Either way, the goal is to not have to cook on New Year’s.
+Either way, the goal is not to have to cook on New Year’s.
 Yay for being lazy!

 5. Eat long soba noodles